RyanNielson/awesome-unity/CONTRIBUTING.md

 * Make sure your text editor is set to remove trailing whitespace.
 * Try to ensure your pull requests only have one commit if possible.
 You can squash your commits into one before submitting.
 * Make your pull request titles as descriptive as possible.
+* Make sure your additions are in alphabetical order.
+This includes the headers and items themselves.

 Thanks!